Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 brain -- left & right & hippocamp (debunked?)
 brain -- reptilian
 brain rot https://en.wikipedia.org/wiki/Brain_rot
+brainstorming -- decoy technique = suggest sth bad as a bottom baseline to trigger defense of better alternatives brainstorming -- technique -- reverse = come up with ideas to make things worse https://www.mural.co/blog/reverse-brainstorming brainstorming -- technique -- wrong = try to come up with the worst ideas https://hbr.org/2017/08/to-come-up-with-a-good-idea-start-by-imagining-the-worst-idea-possible brainstorming -- veto technique = "anyone who vetoes a suggestion has to pay for that veto with a suggestion of their own" https://www.reddit.com/r/LifeProTips/comments/1cyvsz/lpt_cant_decide_on_dinner_use_the_veto_rule/
 Brandolini's Law = The amount of energy needed to refute bullshit is an order of magnitude bigger than to produce it broken window theory bullying = Lack of consideration and empathy for those without power, Disrespectful behavior that is overt or subtle (in public or behind closed doors), Verbal aggression, sarcasm, or psychological manipulation.
 Unreasonable or constantly changing directives and deadlines.
 Singling out individuals.
 “Mobbing,” in which a group of people gang up on an individual